mttymtt/Glyphs-Resources/README.md

 `Glyphs.intDefaults["TextModeNumbersThreshold"] = 151`

 ### Save Vector Screenshot of Glyphs Window
 This prompts a print dialog box for your Glyphs Window.
+Click on “PDF” in the lower left hand corner and then choose “Save as PDF.”

 `Font.currentTab.graphicView().window().print_(None)`